 - Bust: Measure around the fullest part of the bust without holding the tape too tightly.

 - Waist: Measure around the smallest part of the waist.
 Usually, this is just above the navel.

 - Hips: Measure around the fullest or widest part.
 Usually, this is just below the hip bone.

 A rectangle body shape will have fairly uniform measurements; the shoulders and hips will be similar and the waist won’t be much smaller.
-If you have fairly uniform measurements but you are curvy or plus-sized, you are more likely to identify with the apple-shaped body.
-If your shoulders are wider than your waist and hips, then you are an inverted triangle shape, which is a variation of the rectangle shape.
+If you have fairly uniform measurements but you are curvy or plus-sized, you're more likely to identify with the apple-shaped body.
+If your shoulders are wider than your waist and hips, then you're an inverted triangle shape, which is a variation of the rectangle shape.
 You can learn about the other body shapes in Shaw Academy’s online fashion design course.

 Celebrities with a rectangle body type